Gécamines: Since 2010, modernization of Gécamines

 On April 20, 2018, Gécamines sued the Anglo-Swiss commodity brokerage firm Glencore, with which the Congolese company has a joint venture, the Kamoto Copper Company (KCC).
 Gecamines denounces the non-reconstitution of KCC's own funds and the company's debt to Glencore at rates higher than those it borrows.
 On June 12 and 13, both parties issued a press release announcing the signing of an agreement and a "new win-win partnership".

 On June 25, 2018, Gécamines inaugurates a new stage in its modernization to adapt to the new standards of the international mining industry.

 The company announces the adoption by its board of directors of a two-way internal transformation plan, developed with the financial audit and consulting firm EY, including the decentralization of the management of mining activities through the creation of business units, and the transformation of management, particularly through the rejuvenation of members of the management team.
 Gécamines is also modifying the management of its teams internally through the creation of an operational reserve to facilitate the redeployment of its teams on new projects.
 In parallel, Gécamines announces the continuation of the modernization of its infrastructures with the closure of its oldest sites, the modernization of the copper and cobalt production plants of Shituru and Kamfundwa, and the construction of a heap leaching plant in Panda, in the province of Haut-Katanga.

-In September 2021, The General Inspectorate of Finance (IGF) opens an investigation into Gécamine.
-This survey, which has just been launched, covers a period from 2010 to date.
-According to our information, this control covers the conditions of sale or transfer of Gécamines' mining assets for the benefit of private actors, the leasing contracts signed by the latter on its mining assets and, finally, its results over the last ten years.
+In September 2021, The General Inspectorate of Finance (IGF) opened an investigation into Gécamines.

 In December 2021, Albert Yuma was ousted from the presidency of Gécamines.

 Operations

-The cores exploitation by Gécamines are petrolium, copper and cobalt.
+The cores exploitation by Gécamines are petroleum, copper and cobalt.
 Gecamines also carries out the project to create a technopole in synergy with research institutes that will include the production of other metals such as antimony, germanium, magnesium, gallium and indium.